gocd/docs.go.cd/content/installation/configuring_server_details.md

 Once you have created a new disk partition, you need to tell GoCD where to find it.

 Click on "Server Configuration" tab of the "Admin" tab.
-GoCD to the "Pipeline Management" section.
+Click on the "Artifacts Management" section.

 ![Specify artifact location](../images/artifact_location.png)